MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-inference-server-troubleshooting.md

 ImportError: cannot import name 'Markup' from 'jinja2'
 ```

-The import and module errors occur when you use older versions of the server (version **0.4.10** and earlier) that don't pin the Flask dependency to a compatible version.
+The import and module errors occur when you use version **0.4.10** or earlier versions of the server that don't pin the Flask dependency to a compatible version.
 To prevent the issue, install a later version of the server.